Subspace-Guided Feature Reconstruction for Unsupervised Anomaly Localization: Conclusion

 \section{Conclusion}

 In this paper, we proposed a novel subspace-guided feature reconstruction framework for anomaly localization.
 Moreover, we proposed a subspace-based sampling technique that aggregates the basis vectors of forming a subspace to retain high inference speeds.
 Extensive experiments on several public datasets have validated the efficiency and effectiveness of our proposed method for localization accuracy and dependence on the number of data.

-As a limitation, our reconstruction process currently relies on a self-expressive model based on the assumption of linearity in data patterns.
-We will focus on developing a more sophisticated reconstruction method within an unsupervised self-representation network designed to capture intricate data structures in the future.
+Although our method is designed to efficiently localize anomalies using subspace-based sampling, its reliance on the memory bank may induce some computational overhead imposed by the calling procedure.
+In the future, we would like to devise a memory bank-free yet end-to-end trainable reconstruction model using unsupervised self-expressive networks.
+In addition, our method currently assumes the data is distributed in linear subspaces.
+We would also like to focus on developing a stronger reconstruction mechanism to explore the non-linear subspaces for anomaly localization.